navoni1024/once_said/README.md

 # once_said
-A cute discord bot which can random repeated the thing you had wrote
+A cute discord bot that can random repeated the thing you had wrote